 + Honorary AIALA: Craig Shimahara, Hon.
 AIALA

-The Building Team for the Santa Monica City Services Building is responsible for a groundbreaking civic project that will demonstrate that society has the capability to live off the grid.
+The Building Team for the Santa Monica City Hall East* is responsible for a groundbreaking civic project that will demonstrate that society has the capability to live off the grid.
 Designed by Frederick Fisher and Partners to meet the sustainability protocols of the Living Building Challenge, the project paves the way to the future, literally.
 Emerging Firm recipients, Andre Herrero, AIA and Adam Charlap Hyman, Charlap Hyman & Herrero, jointly lead a firm whose spare, carefully considered spaces, reinvigorate the midcentury modern aesthetic.
 The unabashed presentation of functionality embodied in 25-Year Award recipient UCLA Chiller Plant/Cogeneration Facility, designed by Holt Hinshaw Pfau Jones and Jones, Partners: Architecture, has withstood the test of time.

 Throughout the Los Angeles landscape are beautifully preserved and renovated buildings from previous eras that today thrive as office and commercial space.
 These iconic renovations are, more than not, the work of the Merry Norris Design Advocate Award, Developer recipient Wayne Ratkovich, who has been engaged in city building since 1977.
 Clark Construction, the recipient of the Merry Norris Design Advocate Award, Builder, award, realizes the vision of architects designing some of the most complex and challenging projects today: large-scale civic, cultural, and institutional projects.
 The company consistently delivers these important spaces at the highest quality.